 One great use for a rock garden is to outline areas and separate different areas of your yard.
 You can make divisions between different garden beds and walkways.
 A mixture of large and small stones can work together to give interesting textures and visual appeal.

 Even by adding a few stones to your garden you can introduce interesting textures to the space.
 This garden area has minimal stones, but these stones still have a dramatic effect on the area.
-They make the garden look far more naturalistic.
-Source: Distant Hill Gardens/ Flickr
+They make the garden look far more naturalistic by highlighting the natural boulders in the ground.

 Here we see some blue and white stones being overtaken by greenery.
 If your stones are far enough apart you can have a variety of plants in your rock garden.
 Your garden only needs a few rocks spread apart to provide a natural feel and texture.